GStreamer/gstreamer/subprojects/gst-docs/markdown/additional/design/meta.md

 desired video resolution while the implementation details would be inside the metadata.

+Some formats require each buffer to have a specific GstMeta attached.
+For example, `audio/x-raw, layout=(string)non-interleaved` requires the presence of GstAudioMeta.

+Some GstMeta can only be used if a specific GstCapsFeature is present in the caps.
+For example, in the case of `video/x-raw(meta:GstVideoOverlayComposition)`, the GstVideoOverlayCompositonMeta must be present, but also, it can only be used if the caps feature is present.

 ## Relationship with GstMiniObject qdata

 qdata on a miniobject is element private and is not visible to other